-In the Heart of the Beast Theatre’s community-based residency in the Phillips neighborhood will provide an immersive puppet and mask theater experience to economically disadvantaged youth who have limited access to arts programming.
-The residency serves youth in HOBT’s home neighborhood, reaching a highly diverse population of children through partnerships with Waite House, Little Earth and Project for Collaborative Village.
+From 2008 – 2018, The Phillips Project, a community-based residency, provided an immersive puppet and mask theater experience to the neighborhood youth who have limited access to arts programming.
+The residency served youth in HOBT’s home neighborhood, reaching a highly diverse population of children through partnerships with Waite House, Little Earth, and Project for Collaborative Village.

-- Deliver high quality arts programming, designed and taught by professional artists, to economically disadvantaged youth at Phillips community sites that do not have such programming.
+- Delivers high-quality arts programming, designed and taught by professional artists, to economically disadvantaged youth at Phillips community sites that do not have such programming.

-- Foster creative expression and extend arts learning opportunities through hands-on puppet and mask arts activities.
+- Fosters creative expression and extend arts learning opportunities through hands-on puppet and mask arts activities.

-- Strengthen long-term neighborhood partnerships, based in puppetry and arts education, with community organizations that serve disadvantaged and diverse youth and families.
+- Strengthens long-term neighborhood partnerships, based in puppetry and arts education, with community organizations that serve disadvantaged and diverse youth and families.

-- Create opportunities for dialogue among youth, fostering communication and an appreciation for their diverse backgrounds and perspectives.
+- Creates opportunities for dialogue among youth, fostering communication and an appreciation for their diverse backgrounds and perspectives.

-- Celebrate the creative accomplishments of participating youth through a culminating performance event.
+- Celebrates the creative accomplishments of participating youth through a culminating performance event.

 Youth at the sites participated in parallel themes through site-specific art projects that focus on the expression of cultural identities and creation of dialogue with the people and places in the Phillips neighborhood.